Australian consumers only : USA & World enquires & information visit spicoatings.com

 Cool roofs are traditionally described to work by reflecting sunlight and heat away from a building, reducing the amount of heat absorbed through the roof and into the building’s interior.
 This helps to keep the building cooler and reduce the demand for air conditioning, which in turn can lower energy costs and reduce greenhouse gas emissions.

 However, that isn’t quite true because heat is made up of 3 nanowaves, infrared heat 53%, visual heat (colour) 44% and UV 3%.
-The cool roof benchmark is only reflecting 55% of the heat therefore it’s not blocking the infrared heat.
-The performance of a cool roof and wall coating is based on its technology and it’s capability to block the total solar heat, like Super Therm that blocks 96.1% total solar heat and can last over 20 years when applied correctly.
+Then colour is on a scale of black to white.
+The cool roof benchmark is only reflecting 44% of the light but it’s not blocking the infrared heat.
+The performance of a cool roof and cool wall coating is based on its technology and it’s capability to block the total solar heat, like Super Therm® that blocks 96.1% total solar heat and can last over 20 years when applied correctly.

 Cool roofs are essential for the future of humanity and having a surface that blocks nearly all the heat means the surface is near ambient for many, many years.
 We Block Heat which is much more than reflecting sunlight.
 A cool roof surface needs to be assessed for all forms of heat penetrating into the surface and SRI isn’t the standard which gives you that answers.
 Cool roofs will be essential for the future and the right protection will be even more important for that future.